shiponwebdev-django/shiponwebdev-django/README.md

 # 💫 About Me:
-I am a Backend Developer specialized in the Python Django framework.
-I am an expert in building Django REST APIs.
-Besides development, I have strong knowledge in digital marketing, especially in SEO and Meta Ads.
-I also have skills in HTML, CSS, Bootstrap 5, and JavaScript.<br>
+💻 Python & Django Backend Developer passionate about building secure and scalable web applications.
+Skilled in Django, Django REST Framework, PostgreSQL, SQLite, REST APIs, Git, and GitHub.
+I enjoy learning new technologies and turning ideas into real-world solutions through clean and maintainable code.

 ## 🌐 Socials: